 The grievance statement should include your name and contact information, the nature of the grievance including a detailed account of the grievance, information about whom you discussed the issue with, why you do not believe that is an appropriate response, and a suggested resolution.

-The chief diversity officer will review the grievance statement and endeavor to provide a written response within a reasonable amount of time.
-If necessary, the chief diversity officer may assign another administrator or external party to conduct an investigation into the matter and may discuss the problem with you and all parties involved including witnesses.
-The chief diversity officer has the discretion to refer these matters to a student conduct process for instances where a grievance is filed against another student.
+The senior vice president will review the grievance statement and endeavor to provide a written response within a reasonable amount of time.
+If necessary, the senior vice president may assign another administrator or external party to conduct an investigation into the matter and may discuss the problem with you and all parties involved including witnesses.
+The senior vice president has the discretion to refer these matters to a student conduct process for instances where a grievance is filed against another student.
 The student conduct process is detailed in the conduct meeting and hearing section in the Student Handbook.
 (For employee respondents, the procedures outlined in the employee handbook will be applied).

 If you wish to appeal the outcome of the grievance procedure, you may ask that the statement be sent to a vice president, or their designee, for review and response.
 For purposes of this provision, the vice presidents of the College are the vice president for academic affairs and dean of faculty, the vice president for finance and administration, and the vice president for student affairs and dean of students.